 Universal Class AB Module

 Provide intelligent class A/B modules at the locations shown on the drawings.
-The Universal Class A/B Module shall be capable of a minimum of fifteen (15) distinct operations.
-The module shall be suitable for mounting on 2 ½ inch (64mm) deep 2-gang boxes or 1 ½ inch (38mm) deep 4 inch square boxes with 2-gang covers.
+The Universal Class A/B Module shall be capable of a minimum of 15 distinct operations.
+The module shall be suitable for mounting on 2-1/2 inch deep 2-gang boxes or 1-1/2 inch deep 4-inch square boxes with 2-gang covers.
 The universal class A/B module shall support the following circuit types:

 Two (2) supervised Class B Normally-Open Alarm Latching.